16+ Work Experience Letter Templates – PDF, Word

 - The name of the employee.
 This should be pretty obvious right from the start as the whole point of this letter is to provide information about someone that used to work for you.
 So as you’re writing the employee’s name into the letter, be sure that you write it completely.
 This means that you must include the first name, last name, and even the middle initial so that the prospective employer won’t have a difficult time running a background check.
 You may also see promotion letter templates.

 - The name of your company.
 Although this is already stated in an earlier section of the letter, you will still need to provide it for the sake of formality.
-Always remember that you will have to write the complete name of the company so that the prospective employer will have an easier time in verifying where the company is located.
-You may also see job application letters in a word.
+Always remember that you will have to write the complete name of the company so that the prospective employer will have an easier time verifying where the company is located.
+You may also see Job Application Letter for Executive Templates.

 5. Employer Information